by Abdullah Qazi on March 29, 2010

 When his demands were not met, On November 1, 2009, in front of his supporters, Abdullah announced that he will not participate in the run-off election.
 “Since the election commission is not an independent body we cannot expect to have a fair result and the outcome of the runoff would be more fraud-tainted than the first round, so I have decided not to participate in it,” Abdullah said.
 A day later, the head of the IEC, Azizullah Ludin, announced Karzai as the winner and Afghanistan’s newly elected president.
 Ludin told reporters: “His Excellency Hamid Karzai, who has won the majority of votes in the first round and is the only candidate for the second round, is declared by the Independent Election Commission as the elected president of Afghanistan.”

-Abdullah is married and has four children – three daughters and a son.
-He speaks Dari, Pashto, and English, and is proficient in Arabic and French.
+- Abdullah speaks Dari, Pashto, and English, and is proficient in Arabic and French.